Data visualisation in Python based on NVIDIA OptiX ray tracing framework.

 progressive path tracing with explicit light sampling

-parameterized materials shading: flat, diffuse, reflective, refractive; including: light dispersion, surface roughness, and nested volumes
+materials: flat, diffuse, reflective, refractive; including: light dispersion, surface roughness and metalness, volume scattering, and nested volumes

 post-processing: tonal correction curves, levels adjustment, apply mask/overlay, AI denoiser